How Steadyline Keeps Your Mental Health Data Safe

 Before getting into solutions, let me be specific about what I’m protecting against:

-1. Your raw diary entries or mood logs reaching AI training datasets — the most common concern, and a legitimate one
+- Your raw diary entries or mood logs reaching AI training datasets.
+The most common concern, and a legitimate one.

-2. Identifiable data leaving your device when it doesn’t have to — why send it to the cloud if on-device works?
+- Identifiable data leaving your device when it doesn’t have to.
+AI should only see what it needs to do the job.

-3. Third-party AI providers seeing more than necessary — if they need to process something, they should get the minimum needed to do the job
+- Third-party AI providers seeing more than necessary.
+If they need to process something, they should get the minimum needed to do the job.

-4. Data breach exposure — if SAM’s backend were ever compromised, what’s there to steal?
+- Data breach exposure.
+If SAM’s backend were ever compromised, what’s there to steal?

-5. Opaque data practices — you should always be able to know what’s happening with your data
+- Opaque data practices.
+You should always be able to know what’s happening with your data.

-Most wellness apps fail on at least one of these.
+Most wellness apps fail on at least one of these, which is part of why building a premium app solo meant owning every privacy decision from day one.
 Here’s where SAM stands on each.

 ↓ (never)